For interior designers: how to refer a client to procurement

 You send us the client's name and email.
 That's it.
 We reach out, handle the brief, draft the plan, manage sourcing, and deliver.

-You get 20% of our service fee when the project closes.
+You get 15% of our service fee when the deposit clears.
 No tracking links to manage.
 No invoices to chase.
-We pay you when the project closes.
+We pay you when the deposit lands.

 How the fee works

 Our fee is 20% of supplier cost.
-Your referral fee is 20% of that — so effectively 4% of the total supplier cost of the project.
+Your referral fee is 15% of that — paid when the client's 50% deposit clears.

 What stays yours